jonbnewman/mobx-store-provider/docs/api/useStore.md

 - [Using an identifier](#use-an-identifer)
 - [Using a mapStateToProps callback](#using-a-mapstatetoprops-callback)

-First, here is the `AppStore` model/store used with the examples below:
+This is the `AppStore` model/store used with the examples below:

 ```javascript
 // AppStore.js